shashank08-spec/Ds-project/readme.md

 #  Satellite-Driven Wildfire Impact Analysis

 ##  Project Overview
 Wildfires pose serious environmental, economic, and social challenges.
-This project investigates whether **spatiotemporal metadata alone**—specifically *location* and *time of occurrence*—can be used to **predict the cause of wildfires** in the United States using machine learning.
+This project investigates whether **spatiotemporal metadata alone** specifically *location* and *time of occurrence* can be used to **predict the cause of wildfires** in the United States using machine learning.

 The study applies a full end-to-end **data science pipeline** on a large-scale historical wildfire dataset and evaluates multiple advanced models to determine their effectiveness under real-world constraints.